-Drake is a day house for boys and girls in Years 8 to 12 and includes areas for study, common rooms, computer rooms, lockable storage for books and games kit and changing facilities.
+Drake is a day house for boys and girls in Years 8 to 12 and includes areas for study, common rooms, computer rooms, lockable storage for games kit and changing facilities.
 The facilities provided are of the highest standard and specific to the needs of day pupils.
 The housemaster provides excellent pastoral care and academic guidance with the support of a team of tutors attached to the house.
-Day boys may request to stay overnight on an ad hoc basis in Cornwallis House and girls in one of the girls’ boarding houses.
+Day boys may request to stay overnight on an ad hoc basis in Cornwallis House and girls in Howe House.

-As 'the originals', the pupils in Drake will be building on the ethos of the School with a clear sense of community and purpose.
-The mantra of ‘I am Drake' is at the forefront focusing on the pillars of: involvement, inclusion, integrity and independence.
-All pupils in the House are encouraged to develop a range of skills allowing them to prosper at school but also be well prepared for life beyond RHS.
+The pupils in Drake will be building on the ethos of the School with a clear sense of community and purpose.
+The mantra of ‘I’ am Drake is at the forefront focusing on the pillars of: Involvement, Inclusion, Integrity and Independence.
+All pupils in the house are encouraged to develop a range of skills allowing them to prosper at school but also be well prepared for life beyond RHS.

 The welfare of each pupil is key.
 Drake offers a friendly, respectful and purposeful environment where pupils are challenged to push beyond their apparent potential and try their hand at the variety of activities on offer.
 In the process this will give them the confidence to ‘put their head above the parapet’ whilst enjoying the safety net of the house, tutor team and matron to support them.
-Drake is fortunate to have a strong set of tutors who have the best interests of their tutees at heart, allied to the calm, knowledgeable experience of Rose as our matron (the glue holding us all together!).
+Drake is fortunate to have a strong set of tutors who have the best interests of the pupils at heart, allied to the calm, knowledgeable experience of Cathy Cantelo as our matron (the glue holding us all together!).

 Alongside the more formal elements of the school day, it is also important for the pupils to enjoy their down time, where they can build friendships and have a similar ‘home from home’ experience that many boarding houses do.
 Drake offers that balance allowing pupils to navigate the varied demands of the day.
 The sense of camaraderie and unity are all part of the Drake experience.

-I join RHS from St John’s School, Leatherhead – where I was formerly Director of Sport and a housemaster, so I have much experience of guiding pupils (and parents!) through the potential challenges of the school-based years.
+Before joining RHS I taught at St John’s School, Leatherhead – where I was formerly Director of Sport and a housemaster, so I have much experience of guiding pupils (and parents!) through the potential challenges of the school-based years!
 During my time there I coached the 1st XV rugby and 7’s teams as well as the 1st XI cricket side.
 Alongside that I was fortunate to work for Harlequins as Manager and Coaching Lead of their Academy DPP programme.
-However, having accompanied two choir tours (not that I was ever asked to sing and rightly so!), and attended numerous musical recitals and drama productions I have an eclectic mix of interests.
+However, having accompanied 2 choir tours (not that I was ever asked to sing and rightly so!), and attended numerous musical recitals and drama productions I have an eclectic mix of interests.

-I am married to Philippa and we have a young daughter, Molly (plus our dog, Bumble, who enjoys being centre of attention…).
-Philippa will be a key ally in Drake as she is a former housemistress of a girls’ boarding house at St John’s as well as being a chemistry teacher and sports coach.
+I am married to Philippa, who also teaches at RHS, and we have a young daughter, Molly (plus our dog, Bumble, who enjoys being centre of attention…).
+Philippa is a key ally in Drake as she is a former housemistress of a girls’ boarding house at St John’s as well as being a chemistry teacher and sports coach.
 She too is a keen sportswoman, having played county, premiership and international sport.
 On top of that, she is from Suffolk so her local knowledge is invaluable!

 I look forward to welcoming you to Drake House, where you will be able to get a true feel for our community.